This report is part of the Center for a New American Security’s series on Artificial Intelligence and International Security

 Also in this Series

 The Artificial Intelligence and International Security series includes:

 - Artificial Intelligence: What Every Policymaker Needs to Know by Paul Scharre and Michael C. Horowitz with Preface by Robert O. Work

-- Strategic Competition in an Era of Artificial Intelligence by Michael C. Horowitz, Elsa Kania, Gregory C. Allen, and Paul Scharre (forthcoming)
+- Artificial Intelligence and International Security by Michael C. Horowitz, Paul Scharre, Gregory C. Allen, Kara Frederick, Anthony Cho, and Edoardo Saravalle

 This series is part of the Center for a New American Security’s multi-year Artificial Intelligence and Global Security Initiative.
 Learn more at cnas.org/AI.